jgraichen/salt-tower/README.md

     }
 ```

 The above example demonstrates different usages.
 The first example will only work if the pillar contains an actual `tenant:name` top-level key.
 The second example is idiomatic-python but will raise an error if the keys do not exist.
-The third example uses the additional `tower` helper to traverse the pillar data.
+The third example uses the additional `tower` helper module to traverse the pillar data.

 ### Advanced usage (very dangerous)